devkarsten/sot-serverhopper/README.md

 3. More info below!

 ## Usage

-Start the program as Administrator, and start Sea Of Thieves. more soon
+1. Replace `'program="Path_To_SoTGame.exe"'` to your device's path where the .exe is installed. *(line 7)* 2.Start the program as Administrator, and start Sea Of Thieves.

-Sea of Thieves - Server Hopper (Join friends, world-events &amp; more soon)